Conjunctions of Cause and Effect

 What Are Conjunctions of Cause and Effect?

 Conjunctions of cause and effect are used to show the relationship between two clauses or phrases where one clause or phrase is the cause of the other.
-They indicate that one event or action causes another event or action to occur.
+They indicate that one event or action triggers another event or action to occur.

 Conjunctions of Cause